StanfordMIMI/dspy-helm/README.md

 ## 🙏 Acknowledgments

-This repository is built using [DSPy](https://github.com/stanfordnlp/dspy) for language model optimization.
+This repository is built using [DSPy](https://github.com/stanfordnlp/dspy) for prompt optimization.

 ## 📎 Citation